ZIMBABYE – The Trip

 Carol returned to Zambia and I turned right to go into Victoria Falls town.
 The taxi driver wanted $15 to go 6 km to the bus station, and I bargained him down to 150 ZK (about $7.50).
 We stopped at the market and exchanged all my ZK into $US.
 524 ZK was US$28 plus a Pepsi change.

 The taxi suggested that there would be no buses until 8 pm so he drove me a little farther to the “hitchhiking point”.
 I immediately got a ride to Lupane.
 He was the most cautious driver in the world, slowing down for every bump in the road.
 I understand the potholes (although most were filled in and not craters), but he slowed to a crawl at the entrance and exit of bridges, a minuscule bump, bumps in the road and every piece of broken pavement.
 He also didn’t know how to pass and we spent interminable time behind big trucks.
-Whenever he saw someone driving faster, he said “it must be a company car”.
+Whenever he saw someone driving faster, he said “It must be a company car”.
 He drove me nuts.
 He charged me $10.

 At Lupane, I had a sausage and chips at a gas station and walked down to the highway in the dark with a guy also going to Bulawayo.
-We immediately got a ride in the back of truck with a canopy with cushions and had a good ride for the remaining 200 km.
-They dropped my off at a hotel.
+We immediately got a ride in the back of a truck with a canopy with cushions and had a good ride for the remaining 200 km.
+They dropped me off at a hotel.

 ON Sterling Hotel.
 A very nice mid-range hotel.
 Hot showers, good breakfast, very clean. $50.
 Accepted a credit card.

 I often read before going to sleep.
 I was reading the Economist and dozed dropping my computer on the hard tile floor.
 The screen cracked severely and the computer was completely unusable.
-I am lost without a laptop and felt the only recourse was to buy a new cheap PC with my Mac Air a heavy deadweight to be carried around for the next 8 months.
+I was lost without a laptop and felt the only recourse was to buy a new cheap PC with my Mac Air a heavy deadweight to be carried around for the next 8 months.

 Day 2 Sat May 13